 Postdoctoral Fellowships for Women in Science/Technology

 - Though L'Oréal's excessively glitzy web site makes it hard to find information, apparently the cosmetics company is still awarding one-year fellowships worth up to $60,000 each to women who are postdoctoral fellows in the life and physical sciences.
 A 5-page FAQ is available in pdf format here.
-Somewhere on the website there appears the statement "Further details about the criteria of the applicants and the terms of the fellowship are available on our facebook page."

 - OWSD: Postgraduate Training Fellowship

 - The Organization for Women in Science for the Developing World (OWSD) offers graduate fellowships "for female students from Sub-Saharan Africa or Least Developed Countries (LDCs) who wish to pursue postgraduate training leading to a doctorate degree at a centre of excellence in the South outside their own country."
 The stated purpose of the fellowship program is "to contribute to the emergence of a new generation of women leaders in science and technology, and to promote their effective participation in the scientific and technological development of their countries."
 More information about requirements, eligibility, deadlines, etc. can be found on the website.